Sometimes we call the necessity defense, “the Choice of Evils Defense.”

-Necessity has been characterized as, not only an affirmative defense, but also a justification defense – where the prosecution has met its burden of evidence proving intent to do the prohibited act, but there is evidence that the accused person acted justly, to avoid an even greater evil harm than the law violated.
+Necessity is not only an affirmative defense, but also a “justification defense.”
+A justification defense may apply after the prosecution has met its burden of proving intent to do the prohibited act.
+But there is evidence that the accused person acted to avoid an even greater evil harm than the law violated.

 There can be cases, however, of justification in situations where intent to do the prohibited act is negated.
-In such a case, the burden of persuasion must be on the prosecution to avoid an unconstitutional shifting of the burden of proof to the defense.
+And in such a case, the burden of persuasion must be on the prosecution.
+So this avoids an unconstitutional shifting of the burden of proof to the defense.

-This defense, and a review of the appellate cases, demonstrate the conflict between the individual human right to a real jury trial, on the one hand; and on the other hand, a manipulated, legally managed process that results in a vestigial “jury trial” in name only.
+A review of the appellate cases reveals a conflict between the individual right to a real jury trial; on the one hand, and on the other hand, a manipulated, legally managed process that results in a vestigial “jury trial” in name only.

-To the extent that democracy and the People’s justice matter, lawyers and judges should unleash juries to truly hear the defense of the accused and decide cases justly.
+So to the extent that democracy and justice matter; lawyers and judges should unleash juries to truly hear the defense, and deliver a just verdict.